Hello, world

 .

-Next, from the command line and in the same directory as your two .tf
+Next, from the command line and in the same directory as your config.tf

 .
 You should see a success message that looks something like this: